mhaowork/verigood/README.md

 ```

-6. Once successful, your Google's auth tokens will be cached in `token.json` under the same folder so the oauth flow will be skipped in the future runs.
+7. Once the oauth is successful, your Google's auth tokens will be cached in `token.json` under the same folder so the oauth flow will be skipped in the future runs.

 7. **Enjoy!**

-P.S.
-If you don't like docker or docker compose for some reason, you can use the application directly by calling `python gmail_agent.py` after installing the dependencies in `requirements.txt`.